knyghty/carrick.eu/content/pages/home.rst

 Team, sometimes coach for Django Girls workshops, and I still don't feel like I'm doing enough.

+I'm currently open to short term contracts, especially if you need your code audited, you want to ramp up your team's productivity, or you need to improve your app's performance.

 .. _blog: /blog/
 .. _CV: /cv/